 Don’t believe me?
 Here are just a few examples – verbatim – from the most common countries our clients run competitions in.

-ACT’s Racing and Gambling Commission also has a similar stipulation:
+From ACT’s Racing and Gambling Commission website:

 “The person conducting the promotion must make the results of the lottery available to entrants.”